Gratheon/website/docs/📱 Web-app/📱 Web-app.md

 ## Development setup

 Start by checking out [https://github.com/gratheon/web-app](https://github.com/gratheon/web-app).
 Its just a react single-page app and does not need a docker image but you can see API dependencies it will require.

-Running pure `just start` will allow you to use production backend for frontend development, so you should be able to login with existing credentials.
+Running pure `just start` will allow you to use production backend for frontend development, so you should be able to login with **existing credentials**.
+Make sure to use email/password for that, as Google login does not work on localhost.

 This is most useful in case you need to make cosmetic or FE-only changes that do not alter or introduce any API schema modification.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/T4b2uxrf8U4" title="Making easy web-app changes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>